Required to include TrustFence support.

 => trustfence update tftp imx-boot-encrypted-ccimx91-dvk.bin dek.bin

-With the above command, the U-Boot image is flashed and the DEK is secured and stored in the uboot partition.
+This programs the U-Boot image and encrypts and stores the DEK in the uboot partition.

 Reuse an existing DEK